 700 € plus VAT (1 day)

-Admission price includes full documentation on paper and as PDF and also our Vector book on "Automotive Embedded Engineering" with lots of best practices, project experiences and state of the art technology.
-Naturally, all participants benefit from our rich coffee breaks and a quality lunch in our spectacular Vector restaurant.
+Admission price includes full documentation as PDF and also our Technical Articles on "Automotive Embedded Engineering" (PDF) with lots of best practices, project experiences and state of the art technology.
 Each participant will receive a qualifying Vector certificate for this intensive training.

 Get a discount (can be combined):